Microwave Process Innovation Centre

 - Expand the range of processed (mixed) plastics and the markets we can serve.

-- Develop new applications of the Pyrowave platform to other wastes, polymers, rubbers and materials, aiming at a circularity of resources.
+- Develop new applications of the Pyrowave platform in sectors with a high environmental impact, such as cement and other polymers, rubbers and materials, aiming at a circularity of resources.

 - Work towards the electrification of chemical processes, by applying the microwave platform to the manufacturing industry in order to reduce energy consumption and increase yield, thus reducing the carbon footprint.